animesage-online/animesage-api/CONTRIBUTING.md

   - `optimize`: Improving performance or efficiency
   - `refactor`: Refactoring a specific section of the codebase
   - `docs`: Documentation changes
+  - `chore`: Other changes that don't fit into the other categories

 - **Examples:**
   - `feat: New anime search feature`